kanishkbehl/DRIVER-SAFETY-MODULE/README.md

 # 👁️‍🗨️ Driver Safety Detection System Using Raspberry Pi 5

-A real-time AI-powered Driver Monitoring System (DMS) developed on **Raspberry Pi 5**, this upgraded safety solution combines **YOLOv8 object detection** and **MediaPipe FaceMesh** to analyze critical driver behaviors.
+A real-time AI-powered Driver Safety System developed on **Raspberry Pi 5**, this upgraded safety solution combines **YOLOv8 object detection** and **MediaPipe FaceMesh** to analyze critical driver behaviors.
 It assesses fatigue, distraction, and unsafe activities like mobile phone usage, eye closure, yawning, and abnormal head positions to alert the driver instantly and ensure road safety.

 ---